A-Z Topical Index

 Once a practitioner has obtained the falun in his or her lower abdomen, it will continue to rotate even while the believer is not exercising.

 When it rotates clockwise, it will absorb energy from the universe.
 When it rotates counter clockwise, it gives off energy.
-One pro-Falun Gong website says this "solves the time conflicts between working, studying and practicing."4
+One pro-Falun Gong website says this “solves the time conflicts between working, studying and practicing.”
+3According to Falun Dafa, illness and suffering is caused by evil — a result of karmic accumulations obtained throughout previous incarnations, which can be purged by Falun Gong.

-Followers believe that by practicing the movement's three principles of truth, compassion and forberance, they will obtain clairvoyance and other supernatural powers.
+Followers believe that by practising the movement’s three principles of truth, compassion and forbearance, they will obtain clairvoyance and other supernatural powers.

 Honghzi promises that those who then reach enlightenment will look younger and feel 'light all over.'